DataStax-Academy/workshop-cassandra-certification/PRACTICE.md

 [⬆️ Top](#sample-questions)

-### 11. Architectre - Developer and Administrator Exams
+### 11. Architecture - Developer and Administrator Exams
 Consider the two datacenters in the diagram. ``TokyoDC`` has six nodes (two *failed* and four *active*) and a replication factor of 3, and ``ParisDC`` four nodes (one *failed* and three *active*) and a replication factor of 3.

 ![datacenters](images/5-4-failed.png)